-(d) The activity itself must be conducted by an individual or group qualified by practical or academic legal experience.
-The program, including the named advertised instructors, must be conducted substantially as planned, subject to emergency withdrawals and alterations.

-(e) Textual materials should be made available in written or electronic form to all participants at or before the time the course is presented, unless the absence of such materials is recognized as reasonable.

-(f) The activity must be conducted in a format approved by the Commission including, but not limited to, online and web based programs.

-(g) Twelve (12) activities are eligible for Live CLE credit.
+- (d) The activity itself must be conducted by an individual or group qualified by practical or academic legal experience.
+The program, including the named advertised instructors, must be conducted substantially as planned, subject to emergency withdrawals and alterations. - (e) Textual materials should be made available in written or electronic form to all participants at or before the time the course is presented, unless the absence of such materials is recognized as reasonable. - (f) The activity must be conducted in a format approved by the Commission including, but not limited to, online and web based programs.
+All courses are accredited for one year from the date of creation and may be renewed for one additional year if the course content is current. - (g) Twelve (12) activities are eligible for Live CLE credit.
 See Section 3.01 for requirement.
-The twelve (12) activities are:

-- 1. Traditional in-classroom courses.
+The twelve (12) activities are: - 1.
+Traditional in-classroom courses.
 A maximum of twelve (12) General credits and three (3) EP credits may be applied to any compliance year.
 See Section 3.01(c) of this Rule; - 2.
 Teaching at an approved CLE activity.
 A maximum of twelve (12) General credits and three (3) EP credits may be applied to any compliance year.
-See section 4.03(a) of this Rule (includes video re-play with a qualified commentator); see Regulation 3A for commentator requirements; - 3.
+See section 4.03(a) of this Rule (includes video re-play with a qualified commentator); 3.
 Teaching at an approved educational institution.
-A maximum of twelve (12) General credits and three (3) EP credits may be applied to any compliance year.
+A maximum of twelve (12) General credits and three (3) EP credits (law schools only) may be applied to any compliance year.
 See section 4.03(b) of this Rule; - 4.
 Pro Bono representation.
-A maximum of three (3) EP credits may be applied to any compliance year.
+A maximum of six (6) EP credits may be applied to any compliance year.
 See section 4.08(c) of this Rule; - 5.
 Indigent Defense representation (uncompensated portion only).
-A maximum of three (3) EP credits may be applied to any compliance year.
+A maximum of six (6) EP credits may be applied to any compliance year.
 See section 4.08(d) of this Rule; - 6.
 Published Writing.
 A maximum of six (6) General and one and one-half (1.5) EP credits may be applied to any compliance year.
 See section 4.08(b) of this Rule; - 7.
 Formal enrollment and education of a postgraduate nature for credit or audit at an approved educational institution.
 Credit is earned hour for hour.
 See section 4.04 of this Rule.
 For Live courses, a maximum of twelve (12) General credits and three (3) EP credits may be applied to any compliance year.
 For online courses, via an approved Distance Learning format, there is a maximum of eight (8) hours of credit each compliance year.
-See section 3.01(c) of this Rule; - Service as a Bar Examiner.
+See section 3.01(c) of this Rule; - 8.
+Service as a Bar Examiner.
 A maximum of twelve (12) General credits and three (3) EP credits may be applied to any compliance year.
 See section 4.05 of this Rule; - 9.
 Service on the Board of Professional Responsibility or one of its hearing committees.
 Credit is limited to three (3) EP credits in any compliance year.
 See section 4.07 of this Rule; - 10.
-Participation as a member of governmental commissions, committees, or other governmental bodies.
-A maximum of six (6) General and one and one-half (1.5)
+Participation as a member of governmental commissions, committees, or other governmental bodies involved in formal sessions for review of proposed legislation, rules or regulations pertaining to the judicial branch of government, including its proceedings, administration and rules on practice and procedure.
+A maximum of six (6) General and one and